racarvajal/work_notes/README.md

-# work_notes
+# Codes to work with Radio Galaxies
-Work notes along with codes and other things.
+Work notes along with codes and other things for working with radio galaxies and the surveys/catalogs that contain them.

 ## Relevant files